SHE Shall Bloom

-The making of Bagula or 'Tajmahal' as everyone here lovingly named it for the so many days and hands it took to make;
+The making of Bagula or 'Tajmahal' as everyone here lovingly named it for the many days and many hands it took to make;

 Is the very reflection of our individual and yet collective sense of growing together, slow and beautifully blooming into one big dream.

 The journey of a woman is the journey of every woman and we made it an eventful one with this creation of ours that speaks the language of a thousand flowers.
 While I pack my daughter's bags for boarding all I can imagine is which flower will we pick as our next muse?